johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ## Reflective Learning ##

 Maize Plant Discipleship modules are structured to provide a *reflective learning process*.
-Reflective group learning minimally incorporates these components:
+Reflective learning minimally incorporates these components:

 -	**Hear** — about the experiences and perspectives of others.